tomzhang255/AC215_HiSolver/src/workflow/README.md

 python cli.py --pipeline1
 ```

+once you see "PipelineState.PIPELINE_STATE_RUNNING" that means the pipeline has been deployed and is running; you can safely quit the docker shell and check on gcp console.

-do label studio stuff... then:
+wait til the pipeline finishes, then do label studio stuff... then:

 ```shell
 python cli.py --pipeline2